Capture of Minorca (1798)

-In November 1798 a British expedition captured the island of Menorca (historically called "Minorca" by the British) from Spain.
+In November 1798 a British expedition captured the island of Menorca (historically called "Minorca" in English) from Spain.
 A large force under General Charles Stuart landed on the island and forced its Spanish garrison to surrender in eight days with only some bloodshed.
 The British occupied the island for four years, using it as a major naval base, before handing it back to Spain following the Treaty of Amiens.